4th Successful IVC Filter Verdict for Martin Baughman Awards Plaintiff $386,250

 The attorneys at Martin Baughman are national leaders in lawsuits involving IVC Filters.
 We understand the complexities of IVC Filter design defect cases and know how to win against big multinational corporations.
 What matters is results for our clients, and making others aware of the dangers of IVC Filters.

 All IVC Filters have the potential to cause harmful complications and even death.
-If you suspect you have a defective IVC filter implant and need legal representation, contact us now by filling out the contact form or calling us at 214.761.6614.
+If you suspect you have a defective IVC filter implant and need legal representation, call our firm at (214) 761-6614, or contact us for a free, no obligation initial consultation.